bjpop/website/presentations.markdown

 title: Presentations
 ---

+* [Implementing Python in Haskell, twice](/docs/ImplementPythonInHaskell.pdf).
+Presented at the Melbourne Haskell Users Group, Thursday 24th April 2014.

+    Over the past couple of years I've developed an unusual hobby: implementing Python in Haskell.

+    The first iteration resulted in [berp](https://github.com/bjpop/berp), a Python-to-Haskell translator.
+The second iteration resulted in [blip](https://github.com/bjpop/blip), which compiles Python to bytecode, and is compatible with the standard Python implementation CPython.

+    In this talk I explain how I picked up this hobby, and where it might be going.
+I also talk about various Haskell features which underpin the two implementations.

 * [Functional Graphics in Python](/docs/functional_graphics_python.pdf).
 An advanced lecture in COMP10001 Foundations of Computing at The University of Melbourne, 2013.

     The conventional way to represent computer graphics is with a two-dimensional array of pixels.
 In these slides we illustrate an alternative approach using functions from continuous coordinates to pixel values.
 Apart from being a neat idea, this representation provides great expressiveness for image transformations, and allows us to do impressive things with only a small amount of code.
 In these slides we use Python, but the same idea can be applied in any language with higher-order functions.